HaxeFoundation/haxe-evolution/0000-template.md

 ## Motivation

-Describe the problems adressed by this feature.
+Describe the problems addressed by this feature.
 If a similar effect can be achieved without it with some workarounds, describe the drawbacks of the workaround.
 If it's something completely new, show how it will help developers write better Haxe code or how it will improve the generation